jacopok/jacopok.github.io/_pages/projects.md

 1. Helping out with some O4 [Virgo](Virgo) chores
     1. Interfacing TEOBResumS-DALI with the NWI (by mid-May)
+    1. Learning how to be a RRT shifter
-1. Making a study about how Fisher matrix sky localization compares to BAYESTAR localization (for full signals and pre-alerts) (by mid-May)
+1. Making a study about how Fisher matrix sky localization compares to BAYESTAR localization (for full signals and pre-alerts)
+    1. How does the center of the skymap move with time?
 1. Improving [`GWFish`](https://github.com/janosch314/GWFish)
-    1. Investigating some Fisher discrepancies
     1. Making a PR with horizon-finding improvements
-    1. Computing some horizons for O5 detectors
+    1. Updating the `pypi` release of the code
 1. Contributing to the ISSI conference proceedings
 1. Learning to be a Keeper for [Call of Cthulhu](CoC)
 1. DMing a DnD campaign based on [Frozen Sick](https://www.dndbeyond.com/sources/wa/frozen-sick#FrozenSick) with Padova people
-1. Learning to play bass
-1. Secret project (IG)

 ##### Questions

+1. How does one do injections with BAYESTAR?

 #### Will get to